-As noted, interview questions were specifically targeted to help better explain the quantitative findings.
+As noted, interview questions were specifically created to help better explain the quantitative findings.
 A few of the questions posed to students centered on why some students may not be eating their vegetable options.
 When asked this question, 35% of students said that the presentation or appearance of the vegetable was a catalyst as to whether they would select or consume the vegetable.
-One student said, “The vegetables look a little dry sometimes and unseasoned.
+One student said, “the vegetables look a little dry sometimes and unseasoned.
 Like it needs a little seasoning.”
 Another student said, “[For example,] with my sister it’s really about how it looks.
 She said sometimes when she looks at [the vegetables] sometimes she gets nauseous, and it really grosses her out the way that the vegetables look.”
-Another said, “Certain times, the vegetables can look really soggy and can taste really old.
+Another said, “certain times, the vegetables can look really soggy and can taste really old.
 Sometimes the vegetables just don’t look, how would I say that, good, I guess.
 There would be like water under the carrots where they were steamed in, and it would be like really nasty water.”

 Appearance was also mentioned when students were asked about fruit selection.
-Students were selecting fresh fruit 18% of the time and fully consuming the fruit 73% of the time in relation to the vegetables, which was selected by students only 5% of the time and fully consumed 71% of the time.
+Students were selecting fresh fruit 18% of the time and fully consuming the fruit 73% of the time in relation to the vegetables, which was selected by students only 8% of the time and fully consumed 71% of the time.
 When students were asked about whether they or their peers would more typically eat fruit rather than vegetables, vegetables rather than fruit, or eating both at the same rate, 90% of all students interviewed stated that they saw fruit being eaten at a higher rate than the vegetables.
 It seems as though the appearance of fruit may make a difference.
 One student stated, “I think [students] are eating more fruit than vegetables because the fruit looks more appealing than the vegetables.
 They are cut in a little container, and we get a greater variety of fruit then vegetables.”
-Another student said, “Students are eating more fruit than vegetables.
+Another student said, “students are eating more fruit than vegetables.
 The fruit just looks better than the vegetables.
 Most kids will eat the fruit because it looks better.”

 It seems as though the appearance can either positively or negatively enhance a student’s perception of the food in the cafeteria.
 Students seem to feel the appearance of food matters.
 Students seem to be more drawn to the fruit rather than the vegetables, which may be due to its display in the cafeteria or overall appearance.
-Understanding that the presentation of foods in a cafeteria may make a difference in student selection and consumption habits can be a useful finding for policy makers and implementers who may be able to make these changes at the policy level.
+Understanding that the presentation of foods in a cafeteria may make a difference in student selection and consumption habits can be a useful finding for policy makers and NSLP implementers who may be able to make these changes at the policy/district level.

 Perceived Barriers to Lunch Consumption (Taste/Seasoning)